Directed by Gary Ross

 For a movie that promises mass slaughter, THE HUNGER GAMES doesn’t deliver.
 In fact, most of the killings take place off camera and the ones that we do see are shot in that mollyfoggin’ shaky cam so that it’s impossible to tell what’s going on.
 I enjoyed the look of the movie as it has wonderful costume and production design.
 The Capital feels like a real city inhabited by real people.
 But I don’t understand the point of building us up with the promise of seeing these characters fight to the death and then not showing it.
 And the movie is so emotionally distant so that when someone does die it has no impact, no feeling.
 At least not to me as I feel I never got to know any of these characters at all.
 It doesn’t help that the movie is directed with such seriousness and grim despair.
 The movie badly needs energy and it just doesn’t have it at all.
 It’s actually pretty dull going most of the way.
 My thanks go to Woody Harrelson and surprisingly, Lenny Kravitz as the both of them are highly entertaining to watch and they kept my interest up.

 So should you see THE HUNGER GAMES?
 Chances are if you’re a fan of the books then you already have or plan to do so and so nothing I say will change your mind.
 And that’s okay.
-I get the very strong idea that this movie was made very much with the fans in mind.
-But for the rest of you, I recommend you wait for the DVD.
+I get the very strong idea that this movie was made very much with the fans in mind and that’s okay.
+If you’re curious, check it out.
+It’s satisfying entertainment, the visual equivalent of fried chicken and baked potato.